Unknown's avatar

 I need relax.
 Let’s go to the beach!

 Personal note: I don’t know where I am headed, so don’t follow me.
-I am just wandering around and taking notes.
+I am just wandering around taking notes.

 Suppose that there exist maps that are not four-colorable, perhaps only one, perhaps a few, or even infinitely many.